-Curating a rhapsodic movement of authentic connection, healing transformation, and radical self-love.
+Dorian Blue is a rhapsodic movement inspiring authentic connection, healing transformation, and radical self-love.

 Dorian Blue is a visionary storyteller, an evocative interdisciplinary artist, and an unstoppable force of nature.